FINSA Client information

-Financial service providers are required to classify their customers into a client segmentation as legally established.
-The Financial Services Act provides for «retail customers», «professional customers» and «institutional customers» segments.
-For each customer, a customer classification is determined within the framework of the cooperation with the financial institution.
-Subject to certain conditions, the customer may change the customer classification by opting in or opting out.
+Financial service providers are required to classify their clients into a client segmentation as legally established.
+The Financial Services Act provides for «retail clients», «professional clients» and «institutional clients» segments.
+For each client, a client classification is determined within the framework of the cooperation with the financial institution.
+Subject to certain conditions, the client may change the client classification by opting in or opting out.

 D. Information on risks and costs